 So what is this site all about?

 As I stated on the home page creating this site helped me narrow my focus and hopefully will inspire me to complete many of these kits that I have long wanted to build.
 Some pages may only contain photos of the completed model others will be more of a review / build.
 I am not setting any time frames for completion or order of completion, as I tend to work when inspired and don't like deadlines.
 I usually have several in progress at one time and if one hits a snag or I lose interest it may go on the back burner for a while.
-Since I started this site I have found I like writing reviews and have done a number of them for Matt Swan over at Swanny's Models.
+Since I started this site I have found I like writing reviews and started out doing a number of them for Matt Swan over at Swanny's Models (which is no longer on line).
 While I didn't intend the site to be a review site, most of the kits now feature an in box review as I found some kits had minimal coverage online.
 When you are trying to decide whether to shell out hard earned cash on a kit it helps to have as many opinions as possible.
 Unlike other sites, I include links at the bottom of each review to other reviews and builds that I have found to help give you a balanced look at any particular kit.

 I hope you find at least something of interest poking around here and maybe learned something that will help you chose a kit and thank you for visiting.